ErpNetDocs/dev/building-apps/concepts/what-are-erpnet-apps.md

 Each app:

-- Authenticates through the Identity Server inside the instance
+- Authenticates through @@name Identity inside the instance
 - Uses APIs that are part of the same instance
 - Reads or writes data according to its granted permissions